Whitney McClintock-Rini

-Whitney McClintock (born October 2, 1989) is a Canadian water skier from Cambridge, Ontario.
-McClintock is a five time world champion.
-McClintock has also won thirteen Pan American Games medals (four gold and seven silver).
+Whitney McClintock (born October 2, 1989) is a Canadian water skier.
+She is a five time world champion.
+McClintock has also won thirteen Pan American Games medals (four gold and ten silver).

+Early life

+McClintock was born October 2, 1989 in Cambridge, Ontario.

 Career

 World Championships

 McClintock has won multiple World Championships medals.
 In 2009 McClintock won four gold medals, in 2011 McClintock won a single gold and followed that up with two silvers in 2013.

 Pan American Games

 McClintock made her Pan American Games debut in 2007, where she won three medals (two gold and a silver).
 In 2011, McClintock won four medals (one gold and three silver).
 In June 2015, McClintock was named to her third Pan American Games team.
 At the 2015 games, McClintock again won four medals (two gold and two silver).
-This means McClintock has medalled in all 11 water skiing events held for women at the last three Pan American Games.

 Personal life

 In 2018, she married Matt Rini, a Water-skiing coach, and her stepdaughter is water skier Paige Rini.